chrizchow/chrizchow.github.io/index.md

 ## About Me

-My research interests are 5G communication, network protocols and network security.
+My research interests are embedded system designs, authentication protocols and network security.

 ## Portfolio